quynhXEM/chat.web/docs/config.md

     ```
     The `widget` is the `content` of a normal widget state event.
 The `layout` is the layout specifier for the widget being created,
     as defined by the `io.element.widgets.layout` state event.
 By default this applies to all rooms, but the behaviour can be skipped for
-    2-person rooms, causing Element to fall back to 1:1 VoIP, by setting the option `widget_build_url_ignore_dm` to `true`.
+    2-person rooms, causing SOC Connect to fall back to 1:1 VoIP, by setting the option `widget_build_url_ignore_dm` to `true`.
 5. `audio_stream_url`: Optional URL to pass to Jitsi to enable live streaming.
 This option is considered experimental and may be removed
    at any time without notice.
-6. `element_call`: Optional configuration for native group calls using Element Call, with the following subkeys:
+6. `element_call`: Optional configuration for native group calls using SOC Connect Call, with the following subkeys:
-    - `use_exclusively`: A boolean specifying whether Element Call should be used exclusively as the only VoIP stack in
+    - `use_exclusively`: A boolean specifying whether SOC Connect Call should be used exclusively as the only VoIP stack in
       the app, removing the ability to start legacy 1:1 calls or Jitsi calls.
 Defaults to `false`.
     - `participant_limit`: The maximum number of users who can join a call; if
       this number is exceeded, the user will not be able to join a given call.
     - `brand`: Optional name for the app.
-Defaults to `Element Call`.
+Defaults to `SOC Connect Call`.
 This is
       used throughout the application in various strings/locations.
-    - `guest_spa_url`: Optional URL for an Element Call single-page app (SPA),
+    - `guest_spa_url`: Optional URL for an SOC Connect Call single-page app (SPA),
       for guest links.
-If this is set, Element Web will expose a "join" link
+If this is set, SOC Connect Web will expose a "join" link
       for public video rooms, which can then be shared to non-matrix users.
-      The target Element Call SPA is typically set up to use a homeserver that
+      The target SOC Connect Call SPA is typically set up to use a homeserver that
       allows users to register without email ("passwordless guest users") and to
       federate.